ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-home.md

 -   IBM Blockchain Platform Extension: 0.3.2
 -   Hyperledger Fabric: v1.4

-Special thanks to the following contributors to this lab:

--   Matthew Golby-Kirk
--   Matt Lucas
--   Dennis Miller
--   Jin VanStee
--   Barry Silliman
--   Garrett Woodworth
--   Austin Grice

-Foreword: Why and the Benefits of VSCode and IBM Blockchain
+The Benefits of VSCode IBM Blockchain Platform Extension
 ===========================================================

-One of the hurdles in getting started with blockchain is the creation and testing of a smart contract or "chaincode."
-Before, you had to package your smart contract, install it on your blockchain peer and then instantiate the chaincode on the channel.
-Furthermore, you had to submit transactions and hope that all of the lines of code you created simply worked.
-This hassle created a lot of questions.
-For example, does the smart contract even work before installing it on our blockchain network?
-How do we know that our smart contract is good for all the participants in our network?
-Does our smart contract have to abide by some legalities that have been set in place by the state or federal government?
-These questions, and many more, have to be answered when formulating our blockchain network and creating the smart contract.
-What if we could have an environment for testing our smart contract before it goes into production?
-The IBM Blockchain Platform extension has been created to assist users in developing, testing, and deploying smart contracts, enabling users to connect to a local Hyperledger Fabric development environment (what the lab today covers) to test smart contracts before deploying them into a production environment (IBM Blockchain Platform running in the cloud or within your own premises with IBM Blockchain Platform on IBM Cloud Private).
+One of the hurdles in getting started with blockchain is the creation and testing of a smart contract or "chaincode", and the management of deploying the smart contract across various DevOps environments.
+The VSCode IBM Blockchain Platform extension has been created to assist users in developing, testing, and deploying smart contracts, enabling users to connect to a local Hyperledger Fabric development environment (what the lab today covers) to test smart contracts before deploying them into various remote runtimes (IBM Blockchain Platform running in the cloud or within your own premises with IBM Blockchain Platform on IBM Cloud Private).

+!!! note
+    The VSCode IBM Blockchain Platform extension is available as of March 25, 2018, for early experimentation.
+There are many features and improvements to come before the v1.0 release.
+Please bear this in mind, and if you find something you'd like to see added, please contact the developers [here](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform "VSCode IBP Extension").

 Within VSCode, you can employ a series of commands to gain the maximum benefit of your blockchain network.
-Over the course of this lab, we will use quite a few of these commands.
+Over the course of this lab, we will use many of these commands.
 Below is a series of commands:

 | Command                               | Description                                                                       |
 |---------------------------------------|-----------------------------------------------------------------------------------|